 Murray Allan Dunlop was born April 20, 1929 in Regina to George and Hilda Dunlop they moved to Sylvania when Murray was a very young toddler.

-To send flowers in memory of Murray Allan Dunlop, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Murray Allan Dunlop, please visit our Heartfelt Sympathies Store.

 When Murray was seven his little brother Kent Dunlop was born and shortly after that they moved to an acreage in Allanville.
 They ran a little store there where Murray attended the Allanville school until grade 8 and then attended high school in Sylvania until grade 11.

 Murray was working in the logging industry in the Nipawin area when a log fell off a load and onto his back, breaking his spine.
 He was left in a body cast in Regina hospital for several months.

 When Murray‘s back healed he worked on a farm near Rosetown for a few years then he worked in northern Ontario in an open pit mine and he eventually was offered a good position there as an engineer on the railway.

 The call for farming was too loud and he decided to leave Ontario and go back home The decision to take the train that particular day would forever change his life as God had led him to a chance encounter with a young lady named Eileen Johnson.
 They kept in touch and were married on July 28, 1956, just 10 short months later.

 Murray was working on the oil rigs in southern Saskatchewan in January 1957 and had 60 feet of drill stem pipe fall on his right hand amputating it.
 He was sent to Regina for groundbreaking surgery to reattach his hand.
 Two years of hospital stay and rehab followed.
 Eileen moved to Regina, worked and visited every day.
 Their first son Allan was born that May 1957.